sagargandhi/spring-boot-misc/jokesApp/Readme.md

-A chuck norris jokes app implemented using Spring web and Thymeleaf..
+A Chuck Norris jokes app implemented using Spring web and Thymeleaf..